ARENA SPORTS SHOW | Mhlongo and Holomisa on Pirates coach Ouaddou and state of motorsport in SA

 In the 69th episode of the Arena Sports Show, presenter Clauiee Grace Mpanza and regular guest Mahlatse Mphahlele are joined by former Orlando Pirates goalkeeper Brighton Mhlongo and motorsport driver Fikile Holomisa.

-The discussion starts with Holomisa, of team Qhobani, who is related to politician Bantu, talking about how he got into motorsport and how he is championing transformation.
+The discussion starts with Holomisa, of team Qhubani, who is related to politician Bantu, talking about how he got into motorsport and how he is championing transformation.

 Mhlongo, who also played for Bafana Bafana, Chippa United, Bidvest Wits and Tshakhuma Tsha Madzivhandila (TTM), joined to talk about football current affairs.